CUCyber/class/4810-19-fall/07-service-vsftp-openssh.md

 Note:
 * Doesn't let people log in with empty passwords
-* Just useful in case
+* You should be changing all user's passwords, but just in case